Joseph Azzolina

 Joseph Azzolina (January 26, 1926 – April 15, 2010) was an American Republican Party politician who served in the New Jersey Legislature for a total of 24 years.
 22 of these years he served in the New Jersey General Assembly while he served two years in the New Jersey Senate, each time representing parts of Monmouth County.

 Early life and education

-Azzolina was raised in the Borough of Highlands, New Jersey and attended grammar and Atlantic Highlands High School there.
-His parents were John and Angelina Giaimi Azzolina, who emigrated to the United States from Sicily during the 1920s.
-Azzolina received a B.S. from the College of the Holy Cross in Naval Science and attended the New York University Graduate School of Business.
+Azzolina was raised in Highlands, New Jersey, and attended Atlantic Highlands High School.
+His parents were John and Angelina Giaimi Azzolina; they were Sicilian Americans who immigrated to the U.S. from Sicily during the 1920s.

+After high school, Azzolina graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Science in naval science.
+He then attended the New York University Graduate School of Business.